AlibabaCloudDocs/ram/intl.en-US/SDK Reference/STS SDK Reference/STS SDK for Python.md

 ## Background information

 -   To use an SDK for Python, you must install the core library of Alibaba Cloud SDK for Python \(`aliyun-python-sdk-core`\) and the STS SDK \(`aliyun-python-sdk-sts`\).
--   Alibaba Cloud provides [OpenAPI Explorer](https://api.aliyun.com/) to simplify API usage.
+-   Alibaba Cloud provides [OpenAPI Developer Portal](https://next.api.aliyun.com/api/Sts) to simplify API usage.
 You can use OpenAPI Explorer to debug API operations and dynamically generate SDK sample code.
--   For information about STS API operations, see [What is STS?](/intl.en-US/API Reference (STS)/What is STS?.md).
+-   For information about STS API operations, see [What is STS?](/intl.en-US/API Reference/API Reference (STS)/What is STS?.md).
--   For information about endpoints to access STS, see [Endpoints](/intl.en-US/API Reference (STS)/Endpoints.md).
+-   For information about endpoints to access STS, see [Endpoints](/intl.en-US/API Reference/API Reference (STS)/Endpoints.md).

 ## Install the SDK for Python